 The Commission on the Status of Women created the Vision Awards in 1999 to honor leaders who manage their units in ways that exemplify the vision set out by the Arizona Board of Regents Commission in 1990.
-University staff, faculty members, graduate and undergraduate students, and administrators are encouraged to nominate individuals who cultivate diversity and advance the CSW goals relating to:
+University staff, faculty members, graduate and undergraduate students, and administrators are encouraged to nominate individuals who cultivate a robust community and advance the CSW goals relating to campus climate, career and professional development, and issues of access and opportunity.

 Eligibility